|

 Golden Pothos

-Also known as devil’s ivy, this leafy vine is one of the easiest indoor plants to grow because it thrives in a variety of conditions.
+Also known as devil’s ivy, this leafy vine is one of the easiest indoor plants to grow because it thrives in various conditions.
 This is a perfect beginner plant!
 Plus, it’s an effective air purifier.

 Pet toxicity: This plant is not safe for cats or dogs.